PWR 1AGA: The Rhetoric of TV Criticism

 Rhetorical Assignment

-(1200-1500 words: 4-5 pages): With the RA you’ll analyze a longform written or video analysis of the TV series you plan to work on for the course.
-You’ll consider how the writer makes an argument about this series, and why they make the argument the way they do.
-This assignment is designed to introduce you to strategies writers employ in their argumentation, and the complexities of rhetorical situations.
+(1200-1500 words: 4-5 pages): With the RA, you’ll analyze the rhetoric of a written article or video analysis of the TV series you plan to work on for the course.
+You’ll consider how the writer makes an argument about this series, why they make the argument the way they do, and what this reveals and reflects about their position in relation to the TV series and the broader cultural context.
+This assignment is designed to introduce you to strategies writers employ in their argumentation and the complexities of rhetorical situations.

 Texts in Conversation

-(1800-2400 words; 6-8 pages): With the TIC assignment, focusing on your selected TV series, you’ll compare and contrast academic texts with one another.
-Depending on the series and the direction of your research, these texts could directly focus on your series, or engage with concepts and theories you’ll be using in your research project.
-This assignment primes you for the research-based argument (RBA), as you will carry the work forward from this essay into your RBA.
-You’ll examine how different writers make their arguments, scrutinizing where the writers overlap and where they diverge.
+(1800-2400 words; 6-8 pages): With the TIC assignment, you’ll compare and contrast academic texts with one another.
+Depending on the series and the direction of your research, these texts could directly focus on your TV series or engage with concepts and theories you’ll be using in your research project.
+You’ll examine how different writers make their arguments, analyze important conceptual, theoretical, and methodological differences, and explain why the writers overlap and diverge.
 The TIC assignment will enable you to develop your understanding and practice of research, establishing a foundation for your work in the RBA assignment.

 Research-Based Argument

-(3000-3600 words; 10-12 pages): With the RBA assignment, you will present a research-based argument informed by the conversation you mapped in the TIC.
-Continuing with your focus on your selected television series, the RBA will feature a sustained, close analysis on one representative episode, and present an argument about specific aspects of the series.
+(3000-3600 words; 10-12 pages): With the RBA assignment, you will develop and compose a research-based argument about your TV series, informed by the conversation you mapped in the TIC.
+The RBA will feature a sustained, close analysis of one representative episode, which will support and illustrate your broader argument about a specific aspect of the series.